NeuromatchAcademy/course-content/organization/Content_Pipeline.md

 The workflow will also overwrite the original notebook with a "clean" version, which normalizes whitespace, removes cell outputs, and strips Colab metadata.
 This reduces noise in the GitHub diffs.

+The workflow will also re-generate the [`README`](../tutorials/README.md) file, adding links to the Colab notebooks, YouTube playlists, and slide links.
+Links to the notebooks are generated automatically; links to videos and slides read from text files in the [`tutorials/`](../tutorials/) directory.

-The comment with the code report will add links to view the staging branch versions of the student and instructor notebooks on Colab; these should be manually checked to ensure that the conversion process worked as expected.
+The comment with the code report will also add links to view the staging branch versions of the student and instructor notebooks on Colab; these should be manually checked to ensure that the conversion process worked as expected.
 Note that the solution links will point at the master branch, so solution images and scripts may not render properly in these previews.
 (Check them by looking in the PR's "Files changed" tab).

-If the checks fail, or if the notebook needs further revisions, simple push a new version to the same branch it will restart the process.
+If the checks fail, or if the notebook needs further revisions, edit and then push a new version to the same branch it will restart the process.

 Once the tests are passing and the notebooks are in a finalized state, another organizer with commit rights on the GitHub repository can approve the PR and merge.
 Delete the staging branch after merge to keep things tidy.